kelseymh/G4CMP/README.md

 include geometric coverage.

 ## Tracked Film Response (Experimental -- Temporary Documentation)
-This branch in particular attempts to handle the dynamics of phonons and quasiparticles in thin films.
-This feature attempts to add the following set of physics:
+Recently-added physics processes attempt to handle the dynamics of phonons and quasiparticles in thin films.
+The following set of physics is included:
 * Phonon transmission through interfaces
 * Cooper-pair breaking by phonons: `G4CMPSCPairBreakingProcess.cc`
-* Phonon radiation by QPs: `G4CMPBogoliubovQPRadiatesPhononProcess.cc`
+* Phonon radiation by QPs: `G4CMPQPRadiatesPhononProcess.cc`
-* QP Recombination: `G4CMPBogoliubovQPRecombinationProcess.cc`
+* QP Recombination: `G4CMPQPRecombinationProcess.cc`
-* QP Local Trapping: `G4CMPBogoliubovQPLocalTrappingProcess.cc`
+* QP Local Trapping: `G4CMPQPLocalTrappingProcess.cc`
-* QP Diffusion: `G4CMPBogoliubovRandomWalkTransport.cc`
+* QP Diffusion: `G4CMPQPDiffusion.cc`
-* Gap Engineering: `G4CMPBogoliubovQPRandomWalkBoundary.cc`
+* Gap Engineering: `G4CMPQPBoundaryProcess.cc`

 More description, including parameters to use for these, can be found in the quasiparticle example.